Spend $100 Get Free Shipping Australia-Wide

 The most likely suspect is the inner heel counter of the boot, highlighted in yellow below.
 Different boots have different heel counter shapes, but this is quite standard for Chelsea boots and in particular RM Williams boots.
 The inner heel counter is often made of leather and is fastened to the elastic lining, the heel strip and the sole.
 The front of the heel counter, circled below, may not be fastened and this can cause problems when removing the boot tree.

-Due to the design of the Chelsea boot tree, the toe spring creates a gap between the toe and forefoot of the boot tree.
+Due to the design of the old Boot Trees, the toe spring creates a gap between the toe and forefoot of the boot tree.
 Consequently, the toe may be a little wider than the midsection of the boot tree.

 When removing the boot tree from the boot, the back-end of the toe can get snagged on the boot's heel counter (the part you can insert your finger between).
 This is when people run into problems.